 The decision to choose one particular IOP program in Los Angeles should be based on several factors, including the following:

 Addiction and mental health disorders are a common struggle among American adults.
-With outpatient treatment, recovery from these disorders is possible.
+With outpatient treatment, mental health treatment, and therapy, recovery from these disorders is possible.
 Treatment can include therapy and medication management if needed.

 If you or your loved ones are struggling with addiction or mental health, reach out to Solace Treatment today.
 Our team can answer any questions you may have and give you a better understanding of our outpatient program.